nickjoven/phase-1-mock-cc-ramen-rater/TUTORIAL.md

 // we must invoke the fetchRamen() function so things render on page load fetchRamen()
 ```
 The actual JavaScript in there is like, 10 lines of code.
 That's all you need for that first deliverable!
 But you need to be able to walk yourself there.

+Closing thoughts as I do one more push for the night, you can do this!